By Joe Wallin | July 6, 2026 | ~7 min read

 The Significant Redemption Test: The Real Gatekeeper

 The key insight here is the timing window.
-The IRS is looking backward two years before you got the stock and forward one year after.
-A redemption outside this window generally won't disqualify your QSBS.
-And the rule applies to you and related parties collectively, so you need to aggregate redemptions across family members and controlled entities.
+For the significant-redemption rule, that window runs from one year before your issuance to one year after; the related-party rule reaches wider, two years on each side.
+A redemption outside the relevant window generally won't disqualify your QSBS.
+The related-party rule applies to you and related parties collectively, so you need to aggregate redemptions across family members and controlled entities.

 The De Minimis Safe Harbor and Other Exceptions